One of the most effective & truly revealing tools to use in someone’s performance evaluation is a 360° review.

 And, then, in another couple of weeks, she becomes my boss!

 Since I knew she had it out for me, I specifically asked HR for a 360° review, right before performance appraisal time.

 The results were incredibly telling.
 On a scale of 1-5 (with 5 being the best), I received a 3.8.

-But if you removed her rating (which was pretty easy since she was the only one in the supervisor category), I would have received a 4.5!
+But if you surgically removed her ratings (which was pretty easy since she was the only one in the supervisor category), I would have received a 4.5!

-Not bragging here, but I consider myself to be a pretty good writer, notwithstanding this thingie here.
+Not patting myself on the back here, but I consider myself to be a pretty good writer, notwithstanding this thingie here.
 (Yes, I can write very business-like.
-In fact, I wrote the monthly executive summary for the entire operation!)
+In fact, I authored the monthly executive summary for the entire operation!)

 I believe I got 5s from everyone…she gave me a 1!
 I’m entrusted to write the entire organization’s monthly reports & this witch gave me a 1!

 I remember showing the results to HR & asking whether they believed there was any bias going on.